 An “operculectomy” is simply the surgical removal of this gum flap.
 When it is cut off, the remaining gum can heal.
 It also makes it easier to keep the wisdom tooth clean as it emerges into the mouth.

 Traditionally, soft tissue surgery of this type has been done with scalpels, while stitches or electrosurgery (a heat-based cauterisation of the cut surface of the tissue) control bleeding.
+We can now offer laser dentistry for this treatment.

 What Are The Benefits Of Using Lasers In Soft Tissue Surgery?